paywith/ruby-pair-programming-interview/README.md

-# PayWith Rails Engineer Candidate Interview Project
+# Ruby on Rails Pair Programming Interview

 Thanks for taking the time to complete this exercise.
 We're excited that you're considering joining our amazing team.